Southern Methodist University: Greek life

 Southern Methodist University has approximately 43% of its undergraduate student body affiliated with its Greek system.

 Starting in 2010, the NPC sororities began updating and rebuilding their older sorority houses.
 The multi-million dollar projects was received critically by some, praised by others.
 The first house rebuilt was Pi Beta Phi, followed by Kappa Kappa Gamma, Delta Delta Delta, Chi Omega, Kappa Alpha Theta, Alpha Chi Omega.

 SMU has a zero tolerance stance against hazing and has suspended organizations for violations.
 Alpha Phi Alpha was suspended in 2004 due to hazing rituals during which a student went into a coma; four members of the fraternity were expelled from SMU as a result.
 In 2018, Phi Gamma Delta was ordered to cease all organizational activity pending a university investigation into hazing.
 Pi Kappa Alpha received a similar notice that year.
 On March 26, 2018, Pi Kappa Alpha was officially suspended by the university until the fall of 2022.
 This was the second suspension of a Greek Life organization in the 2017–2018 academic year after Kappa Alpha Order was suspended in October 2017.

 Kappa Alpha Theta was suspended in 2022 and entered a mutual agreement with SMU through May 2025, after allegations of hazing new members.
 New members were pressured to consume large amounts of alcohol on February 10, 2022, and were exposed to other activities that endangered their safety and mental health.
 After Kappa Alpha Theta's suspension, members established the 501(c)(3) nonprofit, The Society.
 The Society recruits new members, has a house (off-campus), and participates in mixers with fraternities, just as Kappa Alpha Theta did.
 SMU added a provision to its Student Code of Conduct, warning of disciplinary action towards students who affiliate with unrecognized student organizations, such as The Society.

 Athletics

 Southern Methodist University's athletic teams are known as the Mustangs and participate in the NCAA's Division I, with the football team competing as a member of Division I FBS.
 The football team plays at Gerald J. Ford Stadium on the SMU campus.
 The Mustangs compete in the Atlantic Coast Conference (ACC) as of the 2025-26 season.
-Prior to that, the Mustangs played in the American Athletic Conference (previously named the Big East Conference), the now-defunct Southwest Conference, and the Western Athletic Conference.
+Prior to that, the Mustangs played in the American Athletic Conference (previously named the Big East Conference and now known as the American Conference), the now-defunct Southwest Conference, and the Western Athletic Conference.